 So now that you’ve explained how Bahá’ís kinda/sorta/maybe/sometimes/don’t really celebrate Christmas, as well as completely vilified the beloved institution of Santa Claus, what does your family do for Christmas?

-We enjoy the festivity and warmth of the holiday season, and ooh and ahh over all the pretty light displays and our friends' Christmas trees.
-Havarti's a big LEGO fanatic, and we have a LEGO winter village that we put up on the mantle.
-I've also always loved nutcrackers, so we have a small collection of nutcrackers we put out during the winter months.
+We enjoy the festivity and warmth of the holiday season, and ooh and ahh over all the pretty light displays and our friends’ Christmas trees.
+As I said, we enjoy Santa movies because sometimes things we do don’t make perfect sense on paper.
+Havarti’s a big LEGO fanatic, and we have a LEGO winter village that we put up on the mantle.
+I’ve also always loved nutcrackers, so we have a small collection of nutcrackers we put out during the winter months.
 I also like to decorate with snowmen, which I think helps the kids not feel like such oddballs not having some sort of holiday decorations during December.
-We teach the kids the stories of Hanukkah and the Nativity and Kwanzaa, partake in any festivities we are invited to (this year we're having Christmas dinner with some friends), and talk about the importance of honoring everyone's celebrations.
+We teach the kids the stories of Hanukkah and the Nativity and Kwanzaa, partake in any festivities we are invited to, and talk about the importance of honoring everyone’s celebrations.

-Oh, and we make rockin' awesome gingerbread houses with the kids' cousins.
+Oh, and we make over-the-top gingerbread houses with friends and family.
 Super fun.

 I hope that clears things up a little.
 Wrapping this up, I feel an overwhelming urge to write Santa an apology letter.
-Goofy brain.
+Poor fella.